KCsaba75/HH_Vellionation_Blog/replit.md

 Do not make changes to the `tools/` folder.

 ## System Architecture
 The application is built with React 18.2 and Vite 4.5 for the frontend, utilizing React Router DOM 6.16 for navigation.
 Styling is handled with Tailwind CSS 3.3, Tailwind Animate, and Framer Motion for animations.
 UI components are built using Radix UI alongside custom components.
-Supabase serves as the backend for authentication and database management, while React Quill is integrated for rich text editing.
+Supabase serves as the backend for authentication and database management.
+Tiptap is used for rich text editing with native image resizing.

 ### UI/UX Decisions
 - **Responsive Design**: The application features a fully responsive design, with particular attention paid to mobile optimization for the admin dashboard (card layouts for tables), tab menus, dialog forms, and settings.